Last updated 26/03/2023

 Top tip for helping parents to KEEP CHOOSING you: Get at least one nice photo of yourself WITH the child and send that photo home!

-My NEW Communication with Parents Pack includes tools to help you to write your unique selling points to get new business, to manage the all-important first parent visit and to help you to think about how parents want to FEEL when they choose a childminder.
-The pack includes information for new childminders setting up and for experienced childminders hoping to achieve outstanding
+The Partnership with Parents Pack includes tools to help you to write your unique selling points to get new business, to manage the all-important first parent visit and to help you to think about how parents want to FEEL when they choose a childminder.
+The pack includes information for new childminders setting up and for experienced childminders hoping to achieve outstanding.

 - Supporting learning at home